dmbarbour/glas/docs/GlasApps.md

 ## Miscellaneous

+### Procedural Programming

+Transaction machines have many nice features, but there is a common scenario where transactions are very awkward: request-response interactions with external services.
+The request must be committed before any response is generated, thus request and response must be separated into two transactions.
+This scenario aligns nicely with procedural programming.

+Transaction machines can evaluate procedural programs.
+Each transaction would interpret the procedure for a few steps then store the continuation for a future transaction as needed, such as when the next step would fail due to the current system state.
+For example, if a procedure's next step is to read an empty channel, we'll wait until it's non-empty.
+Support for transactional steps would support composite waits, e.g. continuing when data is available or a timeout is achieved.

+A procedure would deadlock if written such that a request-response pattern is included within a transactional step.
+This could be avoided by user discipline, a well-designed syntax, or by a suitable safety analysis, e.g. using session types.

+Conveniently, Glas programs can be used for procedural programming.
+We treat the top-level program as procedural outside of 'try' and 'while' clauses, which must use transactions for backtracking.
+Arbitrary subprograms could use an 'atomic' annotation for transactional evaluation, e.g. `prog:(atomic, do:P)`.
+In this case, if P fails, we may backtrack, save the continuation, retry later.
+Within a transaction, this annotation would do nothing.

+The main challenge for procedural programming is effective integration with live coding and reactive systems.
+It's difficult to correctly update a stateful continuation when the program is updated.
+But for short-lived procedural tasks this isn't a concern, and for long-lived procedural applications we can still use conventional methods to kill and restart apps.

 ### GUI

 Transaction machines are neutral towards retained vs. immediate mode graphical user interface APIs.
-Retained mode is more prevalent today, but immediate mode seems a better fit for my vision of live coding and robust reactive systems.
+Retained mode is more prevalent today, but immediate mode seems a better fit for my vision of live coding and reactive systems.

 A viable approach to immediate mode GUI: the application provides an 'imgui' method that the system implicitly evaluates at 30Hz (or other framerate) while a user is observing.
 The method will draw boxes, buttons, text, and graphical primitives.
 Incremental computing applies: a GUI element whose inputs do not change doesn't need to be recomputed.
 The 'fork' effect might be interpreted as partitioning the GUI into layers that may update independently.